MrTahid/Incentive_management-_module/README.md

 This is the zip file of my code----
 In this project Iam using HTML,CSS,JAVASCRIPT,MYSQL & PHP.
-If you want to run the code You need to oprn with chrome or search engine with localhost. step1- http://localhost/Hyscaler19 then enter. step-2 in this page you having two options one is login and another is register your account and choose user type if you are a admin choose admin and if you are user then choose user admin details
+If you want to run the code You need to open with chrome or search engine with localhost. step1- http://localhost/Hyscaler19 then enter. step-2 in this page you having two options one is login and another is register your account and choose user type if you are a admin choose admin and if you are user then choose user.

+admin details
 --------------
 1.